 Semester 10 Total

 |ARCH SR507||SEMINAR 7: Architectural Design Seminar||3.0|

 ELECTIVE 9: Space and the Architecture of the Void

-The Faculty of Bachelor & Diploma in Architecture
+Click here to see the Faculty of the Bachelor & Diploma in Architecture